Other articles

 "The day that’s the other day"

-Germanic *dagaz is often explained as being from *dʰegʷʰ-: "to burn", but the loss of labialization would …
+Germanic *dagaz is often explained as being from *dʰegʷʰ-: "to burn", but the loss of labialization would be irregular, and the semantic …

 read more